 - Pick fruit off trees as soon as it’s ripe and keep rotted fruit off the ground.

 - Trim and clear near ground level any shrubbery that provides cover for coyotes or prey.

-- Actively discourage coyotes with loud noises, flashing lights, recorded human voices such as radio talk shows, scattered mothballs, and ammonia-soaked rags.
+- Actively discourage coyotes with loud noises, flashing lights, recorded human voices such as radio talk shows, and ammonia-soaked rags.

 - Coyotes are attracted to and can mate with unspayed or unneutered dogs.
 Spay and neuter your dogs.

 - Trapping and relocating coyotes is inhumane and illegal and not a viable alternative.

 - Educate your neighbors.
 Pass this information along since your efforts will be futile if your neighbors are providing food and shelter for coyotes.

 If you do not mind sharing your space with coyotes, enjoy observing them with binoculars when they visit.
 They are intelligent, adaptable creatures with many interesting habits.
 Perhaps at some point in time, we can all learn to live in harmony with coyotes and other creatures that, like us, just want to find a safe place to raise their young.

 For information on coyotes, call Native Animal Rescue at 462-0726 or visit www.nativeanimalrescue.org.